justinsaliba/bingo90/README.md

 > <span style="color:cornflowerblue">🛈 Note</span>
 >
 > Please ensure that you specify the `=` between the flag and its respective value.
-Failing to do so will lead to very ugly stack traces (:.
+Failing to do so cause the app to exit with an error.

 Example output: